meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 When texturing a mesh, you need a way to tell to OpenGL which part of the image has to be used for each triangle.
 This is done with UV coordinates.

-Each vertex can have, on top of its position, a couple of floats, U and V. These coordinates are used to access the texture, in the following way :
+Each vertex can have, in addition to its position, a couple of extra float coordinates, U and V. These coordinates are used to access the texture, in the following way:

 ![]({{site.baseurl}}/assets/images/tuto-5-textured-cube/UVintro.png)

 Notice how the texture is distorted on the triangle.
+If you draw a mesh using its (u,v) coordinates for the (x,y) position on the screen, what you get is the so-called _UV map_ which describes how the texture image should be "pasted" or "painted" onto the 3-D model.

 # Loading .BMP images yourself

-Knowing the BMP file format is not crucial : plenty of libraries can load BMP files for you.
-But it's very simple and can help you understand how things work under the hood.
-So we'll write a BMP file loader from scratch, so that you know how it works, <span style="text-decoration: underline;">and never use it again</span>.
+There are several file formats for images, one of them being the old format BMP from Microsoft Windows.
+Knowing the BMP file format is not important: plenty of libraries can load BMP files for you.
+However, it's very simple to do it, and it can help you understand how things work under the hood.
+So we'll write a BMP file loader from scratch, so that you know how loading pixels from a file works, <span style="text-decoration: underline;">and then probably never use it again</span>.

 Here is the declaration of the loading function :